Viktor Yanukovych: Prime Minister (2002–2004)

 President Leonid Kuchma appointed Yanukovych to the post of prime minister following Anatoliy Kinakh's resignation.
 Yanukovych began his term as prime minister on 21 November 2002 following a 234-vote confirmation in the Ukrainian parliament, eight more than needed.
+According to Frankfurter Allgemeine Zeitung, Yanukovych's appointment was part of Kuchma's plan to establish a counterweight to the powerful head of his administration, Viktor Medvedchuk.
+Opposition politicians considered Yanukovych's government to be the result of a compromise between the Donetsk, Dnipropetrovsk and Kyiv oligarchic clans.
+On his post Yanukovych supported the expansion of authority of the executive branch.